uminho-miei-engseg-19-20/EngSeg/README.eng.md

 ## Announcements

+**01/Mar/2020**

+- The worksheet for the third and fourth class were made available, as well as some sample programs.
+- The slides were made available for the third and fourth class.

 **24/Feb/2020**

 Changes to the course projects were finalized, in order to accommodate the existence of groups with 2 elements.
 Please validate the projects that your group has to carry out.